-Estonian Human Rights Center has commissioned four public opinion surveys on LGBT rights over seven years.
-The surveys were conducted in 2012, 2014, 2017 and 2019 by Turu-uuringute AS.
+In ten years, the Estonian Human Rights Centre has carried out five public opinion surveys concerning LGBT issues.
+The surveys were conducted in 2012, 2014, 2017, 2019 and 2021 by Turu-uuringute AS.

 The 2021 survey demonstrates that the residents of Estonia have adopted a considerably more positive attitude towards lesbians and gay people compared with two years ago.
 This change in attitude has occurred among both the Estonian-speaking population and speakers of other languages.

 For the first time, more than half of the respondents consider same-sex attraction completely or somewhat acceptable (53%).
 The number of Estonian residents who consider same-sex attraction acceptable has risen by 12% compared with 2019.
 61% of the Estonian-speaking population and 38% of speakers of other languages regard same-sex attraction as acceptable.
 People aged 15-19 are the most open-minded: 73% of them think that same-sex attraction is a normal part of society.

 42% of respondents consider same-sex attraction completely or somewhat unacceptable.
 Differences in attitudes are mostly related to age, native language and level of education.
 Respondents mostly regard same-sex attraction as unacceptable because they think that it is abnormal or unpleasant.

 Respondents continue to believe that society is more intolerant towards same-sex attraction than it actually is.
 A mere 34% thought that society finds same-sex attraction acceptable.